CustomerGauge is very happy to share that this week we have CCXP Ian Golding as our blog guest.

 This is especially important for your disgruntled customers, the ones that tell you what is not great about your product and service.
 Therefore, companies should make sure they have a team assigned to deal with responding to customers, assuring them their feedback is not taken for granted and is acted upon.

 To make that job easier for your team, use an NPS system that can trigger alerts automatically by email, in external CRM, or even on mobile devices with a dedicated app.

 3. Making NPS just one person’s responsibility

-“Without question, the biggest challenge is the lack of willingness of senior leaders to be open to educating themselves in understanding global best practice.
-In my experience, too many organizations are reporting lots of numbers (such as NPS), without really understanding whether or not the number is representative of the truth and what the priority actions are to drive an improvement in customer perception and commercial performance.”
+“Without question, the biggest challenge is the lack of willingness of senior leaders to be open to educating themselves in understanding global best practices.
+In my experience, too many organizations are reporting lots of numbers (such as NPS), without really understanding whether or not the number is representative of the truth and what the priority actions are to improve customer perception and commercial performance.”

 NPS is a company project.
-Carrying out a survey and organizing the metrics can be the job of one person, but using those findings for customer experience improvements has to be a company-wide focus.
+Carrying out a survey and organizing the metrics can be one person's job, but using those findings for customer experience improvements has to be a company-wide focus.
 Hence, an effective customer feedback program requires cross-silo accountability and top-management buy-in.

-As we ended our interview, we asked Ian what he hopes would be different about customer feedback in 2017:
+As we ended our interview, we asked Ian what he hopes would be different about customer feedback in the future:

 “I really do hope that we start to demonstrate how grateful we are to customers for giving up their valuable time to help us understand how to better improve their experience — we must stop taking this for granted.

 Without customer feedback, it is impossible to truly understand the cause-and-effect relationship between what we do and how we make customers feel.
 If organizations can be more transparent in how they use the feedback they ask for, it will be a very positive step in the right direction!” - Ian Golding